news, information and advice from dave cumber vets

 Just as visitors do in person, on the virtual tour you can enter the building through reception room and start exploring the separate dog and cat waiting areas.

-In the X-Ray room you can take a close look at the machinery.
+In the X-Ray room you can take a close look at our diagnostic imaging equipment.

 Take a look around our large dog kennel area.
 It allows dogs the space to comfortably recover in a safe and warm environment.

-Above is one an example of one of our eight consultation rooms.
+Above is one an example of one of our six consultation rooms.

 If your pet requires an operation with us this is where they will have it performed.

 Firework Night is nearly here and the celebrations will probably carry on for several days with all the problems that can cause for some pets.
 As we say each year, early preparation is the key especially if you would like to desensitise your pet.
 Have a look at our article on helping your pet cope with fireworks and then check out the firework phobia products available.
 Our staff at both the Dorchester and Weymouth surgeries will be happy to help and advise if you have any worries regarding your pets and fireworks.

 Let’s “remember, remember the 5th of November” for all the right reasons this year!

 Imagine working in beautiful Dorset with the nicest people, the best facilities and a quality of life second to none.
 We have an opportunity for an experienced and a less experienced vet to join our team.